BitCurator/bitcurator-distro-metadata/README.md

 The `xslt/schema2csv.xsl` script can be used to produce a CSV file with a row of information for each element extracted from the XML Schema definition file.
-See the `csv dfxml.csv` file in this repository for an example.
+See the `csv/dfxml.csv` file in this repository for an example.

 ```
 $ xsltproc xslt/schema2csv.xsl dfxml.xsd